 If the XgardIQ transmitter has been in storage or transit for a long time period the 'supercap' that maintains the current date and time is likely to have discharged and the display will show Time/date lost error when first powered-up.
-See page 44 of Section 3.5 of the full product manual available at www.crowcon.com for instructions on re-setting the date and time.
+See page 44 for instructions on re-setting the date and time.

 - If the diagnostic tests are not successful, an error screen will be displayed.
-For information refer to Section 6 of the full product manual available at www.crowcon.com. - ▶ Make a note of the error message (or take steps to rectify the error refer to Section 6 of the full product manual available at www.crowcon.com) and then press the key to remove the error message.
+For information refer to Section 6: Fault finding - ► Make a note of the error message (or take steps to rectify the error refer to Section 6: Fault finding) and then press the key to remove the error message.
 If there is more than one error message, the next error message will be displayed.

-3.5 Menu functions
+3.5 Checking status and configuration

-Configuration and status information is available from two separate menus:
+Configuration and status information is available from two separate menu's:

-- Information screen (see below) This menu gives the user access to the information regarding the current status of the XaardIO. - Main Menu (see Section 3.5.2 on page 22) This password protected menu enables the user to test and configure the XgardlQ.
+- Information screen (see below) - This menu gives the user access to the information regarding the current status of the XgardIQ. - Main Menu (see Section 3.5.2 on page 26) This password protected menu enables the user to test and configure the XgardIQ.
 It also gives the user access to more in-depth data than the Information screen.